DeploySentinel/cypress-quarantine/README.md

 # DeploySentinel Cypress Quarantine

-Cypress plugin that helps devs to quarantine tests dynamically
+DeploySentinel Cypress Quarantine is a plugin for Cypress that helps developers quarantine tests dynamically.
+With this plugin, you can dynamically skip tests that are unstable, flaky, or not ready to run based off an API call made at test time.

 ## Installation

-Install the Cypress plugin into your Cypress project.
+To install the Cypress plugin, run:

 ```sh
 npm install -D @deploysentinel/cypress-quarantine